Here’s the time today.

 That got me thinking about the nature of sales training in general as it’s something that’s a big part of Ion’s day now as he works with the rest of the team.

-And so I thought I’d share some of my insights into improving your ability to close deals through using following sales training ideas:
+And so I thought I’d share some of my insights into improving your ability to close deals through using following sales training ideas for meetings:

 Elevator Pitch Training

 So one of the most important aspects of any pitch you make is your ability to fashion and deliver an effective elevator pitch.

 That is describing – with clarity and ‘bounce’ (i.e energy) – what value is it the product or service you’re selling gives.

 In the case of this blog – if I was ‘selling’ someone on the idea of subscribing to the blog than my pitch might be –